-On January 11, 2023, the Company's shareholders voted to extend the date by which the Company has to consummate a Business Combination from January 14, 2023 (the "Original Termination Date") to April 23, 2023 (the "Articles Extension Date") and to allow the Company, without another shareholder vote, to elect to extend the date to consummate a Business Combination on a monthly basis for up to nine times by an additional one month each time up until the Termination Date of January 14, 2024.
+On January 11, 2023, the Company's shareholders voted to extend the date by which the Company has to consummate a Business Combination from January 14, 2023 to April 23, 2023 (the "Articles Extension Date") and to allow the Company, without another shareholder vote, to elect to extend the date to consummate a Business Combination on a monthly basis for up to nine times by an additional one month each time up until the Termination Date of January 14, 2024.
 Upon each of the nine one-month extensions, the Sponsor or one or more of its affiliates, members or third-party designees may contribute to the Company \$150,000 as a loan to be deposited into the Trust Account.
-During 2023 the board of directors of the Company approved (i) one-month extensions of the Termination Date in April, May, June, July and August, resulting in a new Termination Date of September 14, 2023, and (ii) draws of an aggregate of \$300,000 pursuant to the Extension Promissory Note - related party (as defined below).
+During the nine months ended on September 30, 2023 the board of directors of the Company approved (i) one-month extensions of the Termination Date in April, May, June, July and August, resulting in a new Termination Date of September 14, 2023, and (ii) draws of an aggregate of \$1,200,000 pursuant to the Extension Promissory Note - related party (as defined below).
+Subsequent to September 30, 2023, the Company approved one-month extensions for September, October and November resulting in a new Termination Date of December 14, 2023.